QBDI/QBDI/docs/source/get_started-c.rst

 As the callback will be called on an instruction, the callback must follow the :cpp:type:`InstCallback` type.
 Inside the callback, we can get an :cpp:struct:`InstAnalysis` of the current instruction with :cpp:func:`qbdi_getInstAnalysis`.
-To have the address and the disassembly, the :cpp:struct:`InstAnalysis` need to have the type :cpp:enumerator:`QBDI_ANALYSIS_INSTRUCTION <AnalysisType::QBDI_ANALYSIS_INSTRUCTION>` (for the address) and :cpp:enumerator:`QBDI_ANALYSIS_DISASSEMBLY <AnalysisType::QBDI_ANALYSIS_DISASSEMBLY>` (for the disassembly).
+To have the address and the disassembly, the :cpp:struct:`InstAnalysis` needs to have the type :cpp:enumerator:`QBDI_ANALYSIS_INSTRUCTION <AnalysisType::QBDI_ANALYSIS_INSTRUCTION>` (for the address) and :cpp:enumerator:`QBDI_ANALYSIS_DISASSEMBLY <AnalysisType::QBDI_ANALYSIS_DISASSEMBLY>` (for the disassembly).